 - Save fuel by combining errands into one trip and avoid backtracking whenever possible.
 Potential Money Savings: $25 to $100/yr.

 Save Money on Car Insurance

 Car insurance can be a major expense of owning a car, particularly if you have a less than perfect driving history and live in certain areas.
 Here are a few ways you can try to save some money on those insurance premiums:

 - If you drive an older car, consider dropping collision and comprehensive coverage (don't drop liability coverage).
 Collision coverage is required if you have a car loan, but for older cars that you own free and clear, weigh the car's book value (what the insurance company would pay you if the car was totaled) against your collision premiums.
 If your car is over five years old or is worth less than $1000, keeping collision and comprehensive coverage may not be worth what you're paying in insurance premiums.
-Potential Money Savings: $100-300/yr.
+Potential Money Savings: $100 to $300/yr.

 - If you have a high school or college student under 25-years old in your household, ask about the good student discount for auto insurance.
 If your student qualifies, you could save 25%.
 Potential Money Savings: $125/yr.